Your Guide to Writing a Software Requirements Specification (SRS) Document#Product label

 All in all, it’s not enough to hire people and get them in one room.
 Teamwork is complex.
 It requires the knowledge of software development team structure and a certain degree of understanding of how software development works.
 Here at Relevant, assembling dedicated teams for our clients is our specialty.
 Check out some of our case studies for more details.

-Documents in Software Development Outsourcing You Absolutely Have to Know About#Dedicated teams
+Documents in Software Development Outsourcing You Absolutely Have to Know About#Product label

 So, you decided to outsource software development.
 Congrats!
 But how can you make sure your product is protected?
 And how do you establish the terms of the partnership?
 The short answer is with the help of documents like NDA, MSA, SOW, and DPA.
 Taking your time to prepare these documents will help you establish the required terms, specify the responsibilities, the rights, and other collaboration terms.

 Key Documents in Software Development Outsourcing

 Let’s take a look at the basic documents for software development outsourcing.
 We will also define the key terms that can often be confusing or misleading.
 This will help you arrange a business relationship that is safe for both parties.

 One of the primary documents at the initial stage is a Non-Disclosure Agreement or NDA.
 This agreement is signed if two companies (or a company and an individual) are going to exchange sensitive information.
 An NDA is signed to protect this information from being disclosed.